 In July 2016, Hill participated in The President and the People: A National Conversation, a town-hall event with President Barack Obama concerning race relations, justice, policing and equality.

-Jemele Hill joined ESPN in November 2006 as a national columnist on ESPN.com who also makes regular appearances on television, including SportsCenter, ESPN First Take, Jim Rome is Burning, and Outside the Lines.
+Hill joined ESPN in November 2006 as a national columnist for ESPN.com, and she gradually began making appearances on television, including SportsCenter, First Take, Around the Horn, The Sports Reporters and Outside the Lines.

-In 2007, Hill won the first annual McKenzie Cup, which is given in tribute to groundbreaking sports editor Van McKenzie, at the annual Poynter Media Summit.
+In 2007, Hill won the first annual McKenzie Cup, which is given at the annual Poynter Media Summit in tribute to groundbreaking sports editor Van McKenzie,.
 She also received an honorable mention in the 2007 edition of Best American Sports Writing.
 In 1998, Hill won first place in sports feature writing at the North Carolina Press Association.
 Hill is also a member of the National Association of Black Journalists.

-A native of Detroit, Hill attended Michigan State University and graduated in 1997 with a degree in journalism and a minor in Spanish.
+A native of Detroit, Hill graduated from Michigan State University in 1997 with a degree in journalism and a minor in Spanish.